Jmuhleman/IST_2024/rapport_L5.md

             "statusCode": 500,
             "body": "Failed to upload file to S3"
         }
 ```

-Since we used the 0`putObject` action in our lambda (in the `upload_to_s3` function), we had to add a new in-line policy for the bucket:
+Since we used the `putObject` action in our lambda (in the `upload_to_s3` function), we had to add a new in-line policy for the bucket:
 ![Lab05_Task8_inline_policy](./assets/Lab05_Task8_inline_policy.png)

-TODO : Document tests !

-TODO : Should the new lambda replace the old one or should it complement it ? ( => download from S3 current > transform > upload on S3 "current_pretty" => Check grH )